 New features in General Purpose and optimized Cloud Servers

-General Purpose Servers provide more network bandwidth: 40 gigabit Ethernet (40 GigE) to each host server (the physical machine that houses your virtual server).
+General Purpose and work-optimized servers provide more network bandwidth: 40 gigabit Ethernet (40 GigE) to each host server (the physical machine that houses your virtual server).
 Each host server gets 20 GigE for management and Cloud Block Storage, and 20 GigE for the server's public network, ServiceNet, and network traffic.
-This bandwidth dramatically improves the interoperability of the newer flavors with complementary services such as Cloud Block Storage over the Standard server class.
+This bandwidth dramatically improves the interoperability of servers with complementary services such as Cloud Block Storage over the Standard server class.

 I/O optimized servers are assigned networking resources and use local high-speed SSD drives for storage.
 I/O optimized servers work best for applications that require frequent or sustained disk access, like databases.